 My first contact with Arthur Howe, Jr. was two years ago, when I was an intern in the AFS Archives, and it is a very romantic story.
 I came across a letter from AFS volunteer Lester A. Collins to Colonel Richmond, who was serving in Italy with the AFS Central Mediterranean units, which contained an account of Art and Margaret (Peggy) Burke’s wedding on June 17, 1944.
 All the elements of a great romance were in the letter: the young couple who were finally reunited after nearly two years at war; the bride in a beautiful wedding dress; and the groom wearing a dress uniform, trying to maintain his composure but sweating under the great emotion.
 When I discovered that Art and Peggy were still together after reading the descriptive letter, I was amazed: they had been married for 70 years, practically a lifetime!

-Two years after reading the letter I’m back in the AFS Archives to work on a project aimed at archiving and preserving Arthur Howe Jr.’s historic collection, thanks to the support of generous donors from around the world.
-You can imagine my enthusiasm when I opened the new boxes for the first time and found all the great items that he and his family had donated to the AFS Archives.
+Two years after reading the letter I’m back in the AFS Archives to help with the Arthur Howe, Jr. Archival Project, aimed at archiving and preserving his historic collection, thanks to the support of generous donors from around the world.
+You can imagine my enthusiasm when I opened the boxes and saw all the great items that he and his family had donated to the AFS Archives.
 At the same time, I realized how challenging the project was: those boxes contained more than 70 years of Art’s involvement with AFS, and what an eventful period that was!

 Art was born on July 19, 1921 in Watertown, Connecticut, and after graduating early from the Hotchkiss School in Lakeville, Connecticut, he spent a year at the Rugby School in England from 1938-1939 thanks to an English Speaking Union Fellowship.
 When World War II broke out in Europe, Art discovered that his classmates at Rugby were all enlisted in the